 The “Big Four” leaders of the victorious Allied nations (Woodrow Wilson of the United States, David Lloyd George of Great Britain, Georges Clemenceau of France and, to a lesser extent, Vittorio Orlando of Italy) dominated the peace negotiations.
 None of the defeated nations were invited to weigh in, and even the smaller Allied powers had little say.
 Though the Versailles Treaty, signed with Germany in June 1919, was the most famous outcome of the Paris Peace Conference, the Allies also had separate treaties with Austria, Bulgaria, Hungary and Turkey, and the formal peacemaking process wasn’t concluded until the signing of the Treaty of Lausanne in July 1923.

 The Versailles Treaty forced Germany to give up territory to Belgium, Czechoslovakia and Poland, return Alsace and Lorraine to France and cede all of its overseas colonies in China, Pacific and Africa to the Allied nations.
 In addition, it had to drastically reduce its armed forces and accept the demilitarization and Allied occupation of the region around the Rhine River.
-Most importantly, Article 231 of the treaty placed all blame for inciting the war squarely on Germany, and forced it to pay some $63 billion in reparations, later reduced to $33 billion (around $490 billion in 2018 dollars) to the Allied nations.
+Most importantly, Article 231 of the treaty placed all blame for inciting the war squarely on Germany and forced it to pay several billion in reparations to the Allied nations.